Understanding Corpus Callosum Agenesis: Causes and Effects

 Supportive Care

-Genetic counselling is recommended for families affected by corpus callosum agenesis, particularly if there is a known genetic component.
-This counselling can provide valuable information about the risk of recurrence in future pregnancies and help families make informed decisions.
+Genetic counseling is recommended for families affected by corpus callosum agenesis, particularly if there is a known genetic component.
+This counseling can provide valuable information about the risk of recurrence in future pregnancies and help families make informed decisions.

 Continued research into the genetic and environmental factors contributing to CCA is essential for improving diagnosis and treatment options.
 Advances in genetic testing and neuroimaging techniques hold promise for enhancing our understanding of this complex condition.